sacarreno/sacarreno/README.md

 I'm Simon, a data scientist based in Europe with a background in architecture.

-After several years working as an architect, I transitioned into data science to better understand how our world is built—and how we can build it more sustainably.
-I'm passionate about using data to support smarter, more responsible decisions in the built environment.
+After several years as an architect, I transitioned into data science to understand how our world is built—and how data can help us build it more sustainably.
+I work with Python, machine learning, and data visualization to solve real-world problems in the built environment and beyond.

-Outside of work, I’m usually climbing (indoors or out), biking through new neighborhoods, or digging into the local history of the places I visit.
+Outside of work, I enjoy climbing, biking through new neighborhoods, and exploring the local history of the places I visit.

-A few fun facts:

--I'm a big fan of mate.

--Climbing isn't just a hobby, it's a full-on obsession.